Prior99/hyrest/docs/introduction-hyrests-approach.md

 While this is all quite overheady, the real problem is, that utility functions inside the backend might depend on `getStatistics` and hence can not be used inside the frontend.

-Another problem is that developers might forget to wrap the response in a real `Statistics` instance or flood the project with new interfaces for the Api's responses, all expressing the same thing but with some fields missing, hence creating inconsistencies.
+Another problem is that developers might forget to wrap the response in a real `Statistics` instance or flood the project with new interfaces for the API's responses, all expressing the same thing but with some fields missing, hence creating inconsistencies.

 Hyrest will reduce the overhead to make you write only what really matters: